Jtav1/BackupCopy/README.md

 The BackupCopy.bat file can be used with the Windows Task Scheduler to automatically run BackupCopy.
 Edit the batch file to set the appropriate parameters.

-## Features TBD
+## Features

-- Automatically delete backups (and optionally, logs) that are over a parameterized age
+- Automatically delete backups that are over a certain age
-- Option to incrementally backup instead of full backup
+- Incremental backups
+- Automatically zips backups and logs
+- TBD: Optionally Delete logs over a certain age
+- TBD: Parameter for deletion age for backups
+- TBD: Parameter for deletion age for log files

-## Authors
+## Author

 * **Justin Tavares**